Eleanor Sobel: History

 Sobel was born in Brooklyn, New York, and attended Brooklyn College, graduating with a degree in history in 1967.
 She then attended the City University of New York, where she received a master's degree in social studies education in 1968, and Columbia University, receiving a master's degree in learning disabilities in 1975.

-In 1976, Sobel moved to Florida, where she worked as a school teacher and a community activist, working on the campaigns of mayoral candidate Mara Giulanti and City Commission candidate Kenneth A. Gottlieb, who would later go on to serve in the Florida House of Representatives with Sobel.
+In 1976, Sobel moved to Florida, where she worked as a school teacher and a community activist, working on the campaigns of mayoral candidate Mara Giulanti and City Commission candidate Kenneth Gottlieb, who would later go on to serve in the Florida House of Representatives with Sobel.
 When Suzanne Gunzburger resigned from the Hollywood City Commission following her election to the Broward County Commission, Sobel's unique approach through more than 1,000 signatures supporting her appointment was a first time approach to an open appointed seat and was elected by the City Commission to replace Gunzburger on November 20, 1992.

 Sobel served as Vice Mayor of Hollywood from 1996 to 1997.
 Until 1998, she served on the City Commission when she was narrowly defeated for re-election by former Mayor Sal Oliveri by just 139 votes.
 In light of her defeat, she remarked, "I look out there and I see people who have worked together, a city that has moved forward in four years.
 We tried our best.
 These things happen."